qwilka/data-visualizer-2015/README.md

 # data-visualizer-2015

-This is an old data visualization app from ~2015 that uses PyQt and VTK.
+This is an old incomplete data visualization app from ~2015 that uses PyQt and VTK.

-Requires Python 3.4+, PyQt, vtk
+Requires Python 3.4+, PyQt5, vtk

 setup.py not available currently